boldbi/bold-bi-docs/docs/working-with-dashboards/data-alerts.md

   ![expression-name](/static/assets/visualizing-data/working-with-widgets/images/expression-name.png)

-4. Expressions can be formed with the combinations of functions and column names, from the functions and column settings drop-downs.
+4. Expressions can be formed by combining functions and column names from the drop-down menus for functions and column settings.

   ![Expression-function-columns](/static/assets/visualizing-data/working-with-widgets/images/function-column-dropdowns.png)

-  Functions and column settings are categorized under various types and they can also be filtered by the first drop-downs underneath their headings.
+  Functions and column settings are categorized into various types and can also be filtered using the drop-down menus below their headings.

-  While clicking the functions, the example and short description of them are displayed at the left.
+  When clicking on a function, an example and short description are displayed on the left.

-  Expression can be inserted into its input field by double clicking the required values from the functions and column settings drop-downs.
+  Expressions can be inserted into their input field by double-clicking the required values from the functions and column settings drop-downs.

-5. Created expression can be added by clicking the `Save`.
+5. The created expression can be saved by clicking on `Save`.

   ![save-expression](/static/assets/visualizing-data/working-with-widgets/images/save-expression.png)

-6. Saved expression is listed under the custom expressions column as follows.
+6. The saved expression will be listed under the custom expressions column.

   ![expression-list](/static/assets/visualizing-data/working-with-widgets/images/saved-expressions-list.png)

-7. When you clicked any expression in this list, the appropriate name and expression is filled in the right-panel.
-You can update this saved expression and can be saved again.
+7. Clicking on an expression in the list will display the name and expression in the right panel.
+You can update the saved expression and save it again.

-8. Expressions can be deleted by clicking the close icon, which is visible on hovering the custom expressions list.
+8. Expressions can be deleted by clicking on the close icon that appears when hovering over the custom expressions list.

   ![delete-expression](/static/assets/visualizing-data/working-with-widgets/images/close-icon.png)

-9. Click on the close icon or `Back` button to close the custom expression dialog box.
+9. Click on the close icon or the `Back` button to exit the custom expression dialog box.

   ![close-dialog](/static/assets/visualizing-data/working-with-widgets/images/close-dialog.png)

-10. Once the dialog box is closed, all the saved expressions are listed under all the selected column drop-downs of both measure and dimensions in the data alerts screen as follows.
+10. Once the dialog box is closed, all saved expressions will be listed under the drop-down menus for both measures and dimensions in the data alerts screen.

   ![saved-expression](/static/assets/visualizing-data/working-with-widgets/images/dimension-measure.png)

 #### Global Where Condition

-Add common `Where` condition for two or more filters by clicking the `Add Global Where Condition`.
+Add a common `Where` condition for two or more filters by clicking the `Add Global Where Condition`.

 ![global-condition](/static/assets/visualizing-data/working-with-widgets/images/add-global-where-condition.png)

 #### Email Editor

-Email editor provides an option to edit the email body of the data alert mail and embed the selected database column values into the email body.
-The `Select Field` describes the database columns that are chosen on data alert screen.
+The email editor provides an option to edit the email body of the data alert mail and embed the selected database column values into the email body.
+The `Select Field` describes the database columns that are chosen on the data alert screen.
 The values of each inserted column can be replaced while sending mail by Bold BI.

 ![email-editor](/static/assets/visualizing-data/working-with-widgets/images/email-editor.png)

 #### Recurrence Interval

-Dashboards can be scheduled on `hourly, daily, weekly, monthly and yearly`.
+Dashboards can be scheduled on an `hourly, daily, weekly, monthly, and yearly` basis.

 ![schedule-type](/static/assets/visualizing-data/working-with-widgets/images/schedule-type.png)

 #### Choose Subscribers

-Dashboards can be exported as Image, PDF, CSV, and Excel.
-Exported dashboards can be sent to individual users or groups or to external recipients.
+Dashboards can be exported as an Image, PDF, CSV, and Excel.
+Exported dashboards can be sent to individual users, groups, or external recipients.

 ![schedule-mail](/static/assets/visualizing-data/working-with-widgets/images/recipients.png)

 ## Edit Data Alert

-Name, data alert, schedule type, email content, export format, and the recipients can be changed in the `Edit` schedule dialog box.
+The name, data alert, schedule type, email content, export format, and the recipients can be changed in the `Edit` schedule dialog box.

 ![edit-schedule](/static/assets/visualizing-data/working-with-widgets/images/edit-schedule.png)

 ## Run Now

 Schedules can be made to run on demand by clicking the `Run Now` option in the schedule grid context menu.
-Dashboard get exported in the specified format and sent to the recipients, if the threshold condition is met.
+The dashboard gets exported in the specified format and sent to the recipients if the threshold condition is met.

 ![run-now](/static/assets/visualizing-data/working-with-widgets/images/run-now.png)